mfarhadhossain/SearchSensei/USER_GUIDE.md

 On the Preferences page, you will find several options to customize your SearchSensei experience.
 ![Screenshot of Preference page](./screenshots/Privacy%20Preferences.png)

+Each feature on this page corresponds to privacy or usability options, and preferences are saved locally in your browser.
+SearchSensei references these preferences to filter and act on data in your searches in real time.

 ### Enabling or Disabling Features

 - **Query Sanitization**: Toggle this feature to enable sensitivity-based query sanitization.
-When active, SearchSensei checks for sensitive terms in your query and allows you to adjust the query as needed.
+When active, SearchSensei checks for sensitive terms in your query, consulting categories you’ve marked as sensitive, and allows you to adjust the query as needed.
-- **Data Minimization Alerts**: When enabled, this feature monitors and alerts you if unnecessary data is being sent along with your query.
+- **Data Minimization Alerts**: When enabled, this feature monitors and alerts you if unnecessary data, such as location, session tokens, or user agent data, is being sent along with your query.
 - **Show Recent Searches**: Toggle this feature to display recent search queries in the extension’s popup.

 Each feature can be independently enabled or disabled.